tale-toul/ocp-aws/README.md

 $ ssh -F ssh.cfg ip-172-20-20-220.eu-west-1.compute.internal
 ```

-To apply this configuration to ansible the contents of the file must be added to one of the standar config files: /etc/ssh/ss_config or ~/.ssh/config
+To apply this configuration to ansible the following block is added to ansible.cfg:

 ```
-$ cat ssh_config >> ~/.ssh/config
+[ssh_connection]
+ssh_args = -F ./ssh.cfg
 ```

 When ansible is run for the first time after the hosts have been created the remote keys need to be accepted, even when using the option **host_key_checking=False** not to be bothered with that key validation.
 When an indirect connection is stablished to the hosts in the private subnets the key validation happens both at the bastion host and at the final host, but ansible doesn't seem to be prepared for two question and the play hangs on the second question until a connection timeout is reached.

 To avoid this problem we have to make sure that a connection to the bastion host is stablished before going to the hosts in the private subnets, for that reason we have to make sure that we run a play against the bastion host before running another against the registry.

-A basic **ansible.cfg** configuration file is created with the following contents:
+An **ansible.cfg** configuration file is created with the following contents:

 ```
 [defaults]
 inventory=inventario
 host_key_checking=False
 log_path = ansible.log
+callback_whitelist = profile_tasks, timer

+[privilege_escalation]
+become=true
+become_user=root
+become_method=sudo

+[ssh_connection]
+ssh_args = -F ./ssh.cfg
 ```
+In the **default** section:
 The default inventory file that ansible will look for is called **inventario**
 No ssh key checking for the remote host will be performed
 The default log file for ansible will be **ansible.log**
+Time marks will be shown along the playbook execution

+In the **privilege_escalation** section:
+All tasks will be run via sudo as root

+In the **ssh_connection** section:
+The ssh connections will use a specific configuration file

-To verify that the configuration is correct and all node are accesble via ansible, an inventory file is created after deploying the terraform infrastructure using a script called **create_inventario.sh**
+To verify that the configuration is correct and all nodes are accesble via ansible, an inventory file is created after deploying the terraform infrastructure using a script called **create_inventario.sh**

 A ping is sent to all hosts to check they are reachable: